Juankkar/TFM/README.md

 * Analysis *post-snakemake workflow* named **[analysis](code/analysis/)**: this is a directory with notebooks, other deloped programms, and the results of them for data analysis of the files obtained from the snakemake workflow.
 Sub-directories:
   * Jupyter Notebooks ([notebooks](code/analysis/notebooks/))
     * [annotations.ipynb](code/analysis/notebooks/annotations.ipynb): has the analysis of the data.
-    * There is another not for data analysis with some isntructions to execute the rules of the snakemake workflow: [instructions.ipynb](code/analysis/notebooks/instructions.ipynb).

   * [script_analysis](code/analysis/scripts_analysis/): scripts for data analysis *post - snakemake workflow* (they will be executte in [annotation.ipynb](code/analysis/notebooks/annotations.ipynb) directly).